starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

         return ()
     end

-Comments must be contained within a single line.
+Each comment spreads until the end of the line.
 In order to write a multiline comment, prefix all the comment lines with ``#``.

 Type system